Plitvice Lakes National Park: Farmlands becoming an area of recreation

-In former times, the local population lacked the proper comprehension of the natural values of the Plitvice Lakes.
-Farmers had to focus on securing the daily bread for their families in these dour times, which was accompanied by grave changes to nature.
-For example, smaller lakes were filled up with earth or people adapted the flow of the rivers to their individual needs.

 Already in 1861, an accommodation for travelers was erected at Velika Poljana.
 The local population called this accommodation the Emperor's house, since imperial military officers used to reside in this location.
 For the visit of Crown Princess Stéphanie of Belgium, the wife of Crown Prince Rudolf of Austria in 1888, the Plitvice Lakes and their surroundings were arranged for tourist purposes for the first time in history.
 Two paths still bear the names of the daughters of the Emperor Franz Joseph: "Stephanie's Path" (Croatian Štefanijin put) and "Dorothea's Path" (Dorotejin put).

-In 1890, the tradesman Ante Devčić from Senj built the first hotel with a restaurant at Prošćansko jezero.
-However, he exaggerated in his efforts and also caused partly irreparable damage on the nature.
-For example, he constructed canals across the travertine barriers for his saw mill that are visible even today.

 At the same place, today called Labudovac, Gustav Janeček, a Czech from Zagreb, built a restaurant and accommodation.
 In 1893, Janeček founded the Society for the preservation of the Plitvice Lakes (Croatian Društvo za uređenje i poljepšanje Plitvičkih jezera), with the aim of preserving the lakes after all negative influence they have been exposed to.
 The society also built a hotel at the lakes.
 In 1898, one of the waterfalls was named after Croatian opera singer Milka Ternina.
 She gave money from concerts to preserve the park, upgrade tracks and build pathways.

-During the First World War, the Croatian parliament in Zagreb passed the Law on the Protection of the Plitvice Lakes in 1916.
-However, this law did not contain adequate measures of protection and is thus not regarded as official founding declaration of the national park.

 During the following decades, preservation efforts reached a deadlock.
 However, some very significant meetings took place at the Plitvice Lakes during the Second World War, as for example the first secret regional conference of the League of Communists of Croatia (Croatian: Savez komunista Hrvatske, SKH) in 1940.
 On June 14, 1943 one of the founding sessions of the National Anti-Fascist Council of the People's Liberation of Croatia (ZAVNOH) took place at Plitvice Lakes.
 This was the highest governing organ of the anti-fascist movement in Croatia during World War II.
 The former Secretary General of the Communist Party of Croatia, Rade Končar, was born in Končarev Kraj at the Plitvice Lakes in 1911.